About the Author:

 Chemists often test what aluminium reacts to.
 After all, it is used in a variety of ways, for example in food packaging, hairdressing and industry.

 Within a very short time, aluminium forms a micrometer-thick layer of aluminium oxide on the surface.
 It protects against a reaction with water.
 If this thin film is destroyed, a chemical reaction of the aluminium can be detected.
 In combination with water, a highly flammable hydrogen gas is formed.
 Aluminium chloride is considered hydrolysing in water.
 A fine mist forms in the air.
-The reaction with water vapour can even lead to small drops of hydrochloric acid form on the aluminium foil.
+The reaction with water vapour can even lead to small drops of hydrochloric acid forming on the aluminium foil.

 The aluminium ions on the aluminium foil in combination with other compounds also undergo hydrolysis.
 This can progress until the cation no longer has any charge.
 This compound may result in the formation of insoluble hydroxide.
 The beginning of hydrolysis in chemistry is: Al3+(aq) + 6H2O(l) <-> [Al(H2O)6]3+(aq).